PoomSmart/CAHighFPS/README.md

 # CAHighFPS

-Make your CoreAnimation applications use the highest available FPS.
+Makes your CoreAnimation applications use the highest available FPS.

 ## Part 1: CADisplayLink